kubernetes/kubernetes/docs/getting-started-guides/libvirt-coreos.md

 ### Setup

-By default, the libvirt-coreos setup will create a single kubernetes master and 3 kubernetes nodes.
+By default, the libvirt-coreos setup will create a single Kubernetes master and 3 Kubernetes nodes.
 Because the VM drives use Copy-on-Write and because of memory ballooning and KSM, there is a lot of resource over-allocation.

 To start your local cluster, open a shell and run: